Walter 'Fritz' Mondale, former vice president under Jimmy Carter, dead at 93 - KTVZ

 Walter ‘Fritz’ Mondale, former vice president under Jimmy Carter, dead at 93

-Walter Frederick “Fritz” Mondale, who served as vice president under then-President Jimmy Carter before waging his own unsuccessful White House bid in 1984, has died, according to family spokesperson Kathy Tunheim.
+Walter Frederick “Fritz” Mondale, who served as vice president under then-President Jimmy Carter before waging his own unsuccessful White House bid in 1984, has died, according to a family spokesperson.
 He was 93.

-Mondale died at home in downtown Minneapolis, Tunheim said, surrounded by family.
+Mondale died at home in downtown Minneapolis surrounded by family, spokesperson Kathy Tunheim said.

 “It is with profound sadness that we share news that our beloved dad passed away today in Minneapolis, Minnesota,” Mondale’s family said in a statement.
 “As proud as we were of him leading the presidential ticket for Democrats in 1984, we know that our father’s public policy legacy is so much more than that.”